The Holy Cave, Hunterston

-The Holy Cave at Hunterston in the Parish of West Kilbride is associated with Saint Mungo, also known as St Kentigern and is often referred to as the Hawking Craig Cave however two caves exists in the Hawking Craig Wood and 'Three Sisters' area of the cliffs, the other being Smith's Cave, better described as a rock shelter lying a short distance to the south.
-The main cave has been excavated and the finds indicate three periods of occupation over many centuries.
+The Holy Cave at Hunterston in the Parish of West Kilbride is associated with Saint Mungo, also known as St Kentigern.
+It is often referred to as the Hawking Craig Cave; however two caves exist in the Hawking Craig Wood and 'Three Sisters' area of the cliffs, the other being Smith's Cave, better described as a rock shelter lying a short distance to the south.
+The main cave has been excavated, and the finds indicate three periods of occupation over many centuries.

 Cave and access

-The cave stands about 300 yards from the northern end of the red sandstone cliffs and was formed by wave action working at a weak point, a fissure, at the base of red sandstone cliffs that run from the Brigurd Point to Portencross however it now stands about 10 ft above the level of the old raised beach that runs down to the sea.
-The cave is not very large (high, wide, and about long) and is now best accessed by entering the Hawking Craig Wood near the 'Three Sisters' cliffs and carefully walking along the base of the escarpment.
+The cave stands about 300 yards from the northern end of the red sandstone cliffs and was formed by wave action working at a weak point, a fissure, at the base of red sandstone cliffs that run from the Brigurd Point to Portencross; however it now stands about 10 ft above the level of the old raised beach that runs down to the sea.
+The cave is not very large (6 ft high, 6 ft wide and about 27 ft long.)
+It is currently best accessed by entering the Hawking Craig Wood near the 'Three Sisters' cliffs and carefully walking along the base of the escarpment.

 The Wishing or Holy Well

-A spring known as the 'Wishing Well' was located near the rock shelter or cave, one reference stating that this deep well it is actually located within the cave or at the entrance.
-The name 'Wishing Well' has been interpreted as deriving from Saxon and meaning the "Wise man or Instructor's Well" The most popular time to visit the well was on the first Sunday in May when water was collected for its supposed curative properties and it is further recorded that on occasions the local minister was persuaded to visit the well to baptise children using its holy water.
+A spring known as the 'Wishing Well' was located near the rock shelter or cave.
+One reference states that this deep well is actually located within the cave or at the entrance.
+The name 'Wishing Well' has been interpreted as deriving from Saxon and meaning the "Wise man or Instructor's Well".
+The most popular time to visit the well was on the first Sunday in May when water was collected for its supposed curative properties, and it is further recorded that on occasions the local minister was persuaded to visit the well to baptise children using its holy water.
 The well's name also implies the common practice of making wishes and offerings of coins and other items.